-To help break down these knots our therapists use their fingers, then their thumbs, knuckles, forearms and finally their elbows to loosen up the tangled muscle fibres, first of the shoulder then the neck.
-Next comes some stretches of the shoulder blades and deep massage strokes on the arms, again using first palms, then knucles, then forearms.
+To help break down these knots our therapists use their fingers, then knuckles, forearms and finally their elbows to loosen up the tangled muscle fibres.
+Next comes some stretches of the shoulder blades and deep massage strokes on the arms, again using first palms, then knuclkes and forearms.

 The back massage is completed with the application of a hot wet towel to the back and shoulders.
-Thai massage palming and squeezing techniques of the erector spinae muscles are used through the hot towel, as well as strong pinches of the Rhomboid muscles, rhythmic manipulation of the spine, and if required, Thai yoga rotations of the shoulder joint and/or stretches of the lower back muscles
+Thai massage palming and squeezing techniques of the erector spinae muscles are used through the hot towel, as well as strong pinches of the rhomboid muscles and rhythmic manipulation of the spine.

 Another hot towel is used to cleanse and refresh the feet before more hot oil is applied to the legs.
 Strong strokes that increase in intensity, with first the palms, then knuckles, forearms and elbows, are used to massage the calf muscles, hamstrings, IT bands and quadricep muscles of both legs.
-Thai style yogic stretches of the ankle, knee and hip joints help to loosen up any stiffness in your joints.
+Thai style yogic stretches of the knee and hip joints help to loosen up any stiffness in your joints.

-The massage continues with a stomach and chest massage (men only for chest massage: stomach massage can be included for female clients on request), and ends with a face, head, neck and shoulder massage using our heavenly iMantara
+The massage continues with a stomach and chest massage (men only for chest massage: stomach massage can be included for female clients on request), and ends with a face, head, neck and shoulder massage.

 Thai- vedic massage’s Abhyanga therapists Clara Gomez and Stephen Nock both trained in Ayurvedic Deep Tissue Massage at Rasovai

 N.B.
 The masssage routine may vary depending on the therapist you have booked with or can be tailored to your particular needs - for example if your main problem areas are your back and shoulders we can spend the whole time (in a 60 or 90 minute massage) working only on your back shoulders and arms.